Faster than a speeding bullet.

 Two production aircraft, 201/202, were built.
 These aircraft contained all the modifications required as a result of the strenuous testing of the prototypes and pre-production aircraft.
 These airframes were a representation of the finished product that would be rolled out to customers.
 Their purpose was to be used to gain certification of the type.
 Details of these aircraft can be found in the table below.

-Following certification, 14 more production aircraft were build, 7 each for Air France and British Airways.
+Following certification, 14 more production aircraft were built, 7 each for Air France and British Airways.

 |Registration||Airframe||First Flight||Last Flight||Hours||Retired To|